-Did you know that there’s no one perfect answer to how often you should send an email newsletter?
-It depends on your subscriber list, your content, and many other factors.
+There’s no perfect answer to how often you should send an email newsletter.
+It depends on your subscriber list, content, and many other factors.

-Think about it this way: You wouldn’t want to eat the same meal every day, even if it was your favorite dish.
+Think about it this way: You wouldn’t want to have the same meal every day, even if it was your favorite dish.
 The same goes for email newsletters.

-If you have a new product or service to promote, you might want to send weekly emails.
-But if you’re just sending out a digest of your blog posts, once a month should be plenty.
+You might want to send weekly emails if you have a new product or service to promote.
+But if you’re juyou’reding out a digest of your blog posts, once a month should be plenty.

-In this post, we’ll break down what you need to consider before hitting “send” so that you can find the frequency that works best for you.
-Plus, we’ll share some tips on when not to send a newsletter (and what to do instead).
+In this post, we’ll brewe’llwn what you need to consider before hitting “send” so”that”you can find the email frequency that works best for you.
+Plus, we’ll shawe’llme tips on when not to send a newsletter (and what to do instead).

 This is one of the first questions people ask when they start an email newsletter.
 And, unfortunately, there isn’t a one-size-fits-all answer.